How Does Extreme Weight Loss Feel?

 If you have a long journey ahead, and you are aware it will have some challenges, you want to take your time and pace yourself so that it feels as effortless as possible.

-Unsustainable crash diets plus burning out after a few weeks is common.
+Unsustainable crash diets plus burning out after a few weeks are common.
 We don’t want to do that.

 A slower pace will help you build habits and a lifestyle that will allow you to not only get results but keep them easily as well.